hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * Should be good to go today!

+11:03 Glanced through email, but will look at it later.
+I want to get to studying now.

+13:37 Back from my lunch break.
+My lower back feels tight.

+14:50 I've been grinding through Assignment 7 and forgetting to commit my code and notes.
+So I will do it now.
+My lower back is tight.
+I am struggling with deadlifting lately.